RuriOSS/rurima/doc/USAGE.md

 # pull hello-world to ./hello:
 rurima pull hello-world ./hello
 ```
-it's a bit like cmdline of docker, but, it will try lxc-mirror first if it found that the image is available there.
+it's a bit like cmdline of docker, but, it will try lxc-mirror first, and auto switch to dockerhub if the image is not in lxc-mirror.
 ## Full options:
 ```
 Usage: rurima pull <options> [image]:[version] [savedir]